What is the Gold True Colors Personality Type?

 However, regardless of the social unit, they must earn their place by being helpful, fulfilling responsibilities, being of service, and caring for others.

-• Security of the family unit and for all it stands is the foundation upon which all other interactions are expressed, be it in their school, workplace, union, or society.
+- The security of the family unit and all that it stands for is the foundation upon which all other interactions are expressed, be it in school, workplace, union, or society.

 Gold Types Finds Comfort in Structure